Andy-Osborne/Recipe-Workshop/testing.md

   - No issues were discovered with this functionality.

-- Profile Update Form
+- Profile Update Form:

   - I verified that the jQuery functionality of when a user clicks on the update profile button ``Add Now`` that the update profile form has the class ``.d-none`` removed so the user can interact with it.

   - No issues were discovered with this functionality.

-- File Validation Function
+- File Validation Function:

   - I verified that the jQuery Function for validating image uploads works correctly and that: